jjuanino/clame/doc/getting_started.rst

 SQLite internal database
 ========================
-The first time clame is run, the SQLite internal database will be created and deployed if does not exist.
-If it exists previously, clame will make some checks to ensure that it is a valid database.
-This database is critical to clame; take a look at :ref:`clame-database` to get the full details.
+The first time clame runs, a SQLite internal database will be created and deployed if did not exist.
+If it existed previously, clame will make some checks to ensure that it is a valid database.
+This database is critical to clame functioning; take a look at :ref:`clame-database` to get the full details.